jmilkiewicz/coverLetterGenerator/README.md

 # Generate Cover Letter
-This package contains the infrastructure and the code to deploy and run a generate cover letter on AWS lambda.
-It used OpenAPI Assistant API.
+This package contains the infrastructure and the code to deploy and run a `generate cover letter` on AWS lambda.
+It used OpenAPI Assistant API and helps me to write cover letters for jobs published on https://justjoin.it/

 ## Code organization